-Prince Edward Island, located in the Canadian Maritimes, offers summertime fun centered around the ocean.
-From clamming to lighthouses to a world-famous redheaded orphan, PEI offers lots to do.
-Easy to explore as a road trip, even from Maine, travelers can navigate ferries and bridges to get to the island off Nova Scotia.
+Located in Eastern Canada’s Maritimes, Prince Edward Island is a summertime destination centered around the ocean.
+From its lighthouses to its PEI mussels to a world-famous redheaded orphan, there is lots to do.
+It is an easy destination to explore on a road trip.
+Travelers navigate ferries and bridges to get to the island of Nova Scotia.
 Here are the top things to do on Prince Edward Island.

 Tour a Lighthouse